linode/docs/docs/applications/cloud-storage/how-to-install-a-turtl-server-on-ubuntu.md

 [Turtl](https://turtlapp.com/docs) is an open-source alternative to cloud-based storage services.
 With a focus on privacy, Turtl offers a place to store and access your passwords, bookmarks and pictures.
 Hosting your own Turtl server on a secure Linode allows you to monitor your own security.

-The Turtl server is written in Common Lisp, and the low-level encryption is derived from the Stanford Javascript Crypto Library.
+The Turtl server is written in Common Lisp, and the low-level encryption is derived from the Stanford JavaScript Crypto Library.
 If encryption is important to you, read over the [encryption specifics](https://turtlapp.com/docs/security/encryption-specifics/) section of the official documentation.

 ## Before You Begin